ENCCS/julia-for-hpda/content/linear-algebra.rst

 Extra exercises
 ---------------

-.. exercise:: Matrix factorizations
+.. todo:: Matrix factorizations

    Perform various factorizations on a matrix using standard
    libraries: QR-factorization, LU-factorization, Diagonalization, Singular-Value-Decomposition.

-.. exercise:: Distributions and histograms
+.. todo:: Distributions and histograms

    Plot histograms of some distributions: normal, uniform, binomial, multinomial, exponential, Cauchy, Poisson or other distributions of